hendersontrent/theft/README.md

-The package also contains a suite of tools for automatic normalisation of extracted feature vectors, low dimensional projections, data matrix visualisations, top feature classification analyses, and class discrimination visualisations.
+The package also contains a suite of tools for automatic normalisation of extracted feature vectors, low dimensional projections, data matrix visualisations, top feature and multivariate feature classification analyses, and class discrimination visualisations.

 ## Web application